 It is essential to continuously track your score and keep making improvements and adaptations to your strategy.
 You may have people onboard now, but that won’t last forever.
-Employee loyalty can be destroyed much quicker that it can be built…
+Employee loyalty can be destroyed much quicker than it can be built…

 Your eNPS in isolation may not be enough to improve all aspects of business – but it will help.
 By combining eNPS with pulse surveys and other business metrics you can generate actionable data around employee experience and combine it with other key metrics to generate a holistic view of your business.

 Linked to Engagement in our neuroscience methodology... learn more

 The Happiness Index helps organisations measure the key employee engagement AND happiness drivers to power their people strategy.